Mohammadrezahajihosseini/Second_assignmet/README.md

 Introduction
 ================================

-Robot simulator developed in ros environment in C++ language, the task of this assignmet make rotate robots in a Formula 1 track without touching the edges.
+Robot simulator developed in ros environment in C++ language, the task of this assignmet circulate robots in a Formula 1 track without touching the edges and reset the position and change the linear speed.
 All that is, you have to develop in this assignment, learn how to create a node in ros, how to use different packages in ros, use different servis in ros and know the type of servis or the format, how to implement a publisher and a subscriber in C++ language, how nodes communicate with each other, how to create a workspace in ros , how to use bashrc files and know the most important commands in ros.

 Materials and Methods
 =========================